wikicensorship/tracevis/README.md

-# tracevis
+# TraceVis
 Traceroute with any packet.
 Visualize the routes.
 Discover Middleboxes and Firewalls
+##

-traceroute is a research project whose main goal is to find middleboxes.
+TraceVis is a research project whose main goal is to find middleboxes.
 Where a packet is tampered with or blocked.
 This tool also has other features such as downloading and visualizing traceroute data from RIPE Atlas probes.

 ##